openfoodfoundation/ofn-UserGuide/basic-features/shopfront/enterprise-fees.md

 **Calculator:** The fee can be calculated in a number of ways.
 Select the calculator which best applies.

-Click **Update** to save your enterprise fee.&#x20;
+Click **Update** to save your enterprise fee.
+The 'calculator values' column will now contain input fields relevant to the calculator.&#x20;

 {% hint style="success" %}
-You will only be able to specify rates or values (in the 'calculator values' column) after the Enterprise Fee has been created.
+You will only be able to specify rates or values (in the 'calculator values' column) after the Enterprise Fee has been saved.
 Don't forget to click **Update** after entering a calculator value to save your changes.
 {% endhint %}

 ![](../../.gitbook/assets/enterprisefee2.jpeg)